 - Living without the props that self uses to big itself up.
 Again this varies from self to self.
 For some it means technology, for some money-power, for some the ego-inflating pride of being cultured or well-travelled or ‘enlightened’; for some it means routine, always knowing what the day is going to bring, for some it means an important meaningful job, for some it means being right, being one of the good-guys, and for some it simply means being special, important in some fabulous way (even if only in the mind).

 - Crossing taste-boundaries.
 Seek out unusual experiences.
-This does not mean travelling across Afghanistan on a llama (although it might!); it could just be volunteering at a local care home to chat with the old people, or buying a dead engine and taking it apart, or reading up about mushrooms or camp dancing in the stairwell.
+This does not mean travelling across Afghanistan on a llama (although it might!); it could just be volunteering at a local care home to chat with the old people, or buying a dead engine and taking it apart, or reading up about mushrooms or camp dancing in the stairwell or learning to love Bach.
 The point is not so much ‘novel experience’ or even ‘learning’ but widening.
 Self loves nothing better than what it knows it loves — overcome its fears by overcoming its knowledge.

 - Mastering your craft.
-If you don’t know what you love, try many things.
+If you don’t know what you love, try many things (particularly important for the young).
 If you do know what you love, learn to do it superbly.
+Open yourself to the finest work and then work, every day, to create it yourself.

-- Resist subjugation and refuse constraint.
+- Resisting subjugation and refusing constraint.
 It is impossible to master self while that self is owned by a system built upon and continually feeding from it.
-Complete freedom is impossible, but the dignity, anxiety and suppressed unlife engendered by continually ‘living’ and working in a deathless unworld will not magically vanish with half an hour’s meditation.
+Complete freedom from this world is impossible, but the dignity, anxiety and suppressed unlife engendered by continually ‘living’ and working in a deathless unworld will not magically vanish with half an hour’s meditation.
 Self-mastery is as ‘political’ as it is ‘spiritual’ (and revolution is as ‘spiritual’ as it is ‘political’).

 - Improvised theatre.
 One of the most terrifying and useful things you can possibly do.
 Scarier that space-travel, but far more enjoyable.
 In a good impro class (or, better, by forming your own group and learning yourselves) you learn a) how to fail over and over again, and enjoy it b) how to go into uncertainty big (rather than the pewling excuse-making hunched over ‘sorry this is going to be shit’ stance of the sure-to-fail) and to trust it c) how to give to the scene (rather than grasp for the limelight) d) how to pay soft attention e) how to be obvious and clear f) how to let go of ego g) how to let go of plans as they fly across your face h) how to let go of failure (‘oh no, I screwed up!’) and pride (‘wow, I’m really getting good at this!’) and re-enter the collective flux i) how to experience outrageous collective joy.

 - Action.
 Ego prefers to fret and talk over problems that to do anything about them.
 It is terrified of acting, of entering the room or of leaving it.
 Of course mindless activity doesn’t help, and meaningful action, in this sense, can mean saying what is on your mind to your mother, your lover or your boss.
-If you cannot act — accept completely and let the ‘ifs’ come and go; then, when you have to act, act.
+If you cannot act — accept completely and let the ‘ifs’ come and go; then, when you have to act, let the body act.
+There is no need to make a decision, or to try, or to go over and over your plans — these will just take you away from the presence you need to seize the moment to act when it does come.
+And it will.
+It always does.

 DESPAIR AND THE BALEFUL ONE